Cirice/Machine-Learning-KnowledgeBase/README.md

 #### 53. What is Monotonic(or Isotoonic) Regression?
 #### 54. How BrownBoost algorithm works?
 #### 55. How Multivariate Adaptive Regression Splines(MARS) algorithm works?
-#### 56. What are K-Fold Cross Validataion and Stripified Cross Validation?
+#### 56. What are K-Fold Cross Validation and Stratified Cross Validation?
 #### 57. What is K-Scheme (Categorical Feature) Encoding?
 What are some drawbacks of one-hot categorical feature encoding?
 #### 58. What is Locality Sensitive Hashing(LSH)?
-#### 59. What are the difrerences of Arithmatic, Geometric and Harmonic means?
+#### 59. What are the differences of Arithmetic, Geometric and Harmonic means?
 #### 60. What is a Stochastic Process?
 #### 61. How Bayesian Optimization work?
-#### 62. What is the difference between Bayesian and frequentist approaches?
+#### 62. What is the difference between Bayesian and Frequentist approaches?
 #### 63. Why sometimes it is needed to Scale or to Normalise features?
-#### 65. What is Singular-Value Decomposition(SVD)?
+#### 65. What is Singular-Value Decomposition (SVD)?
 What are some applications of SVD?
 #### 66. Define Eigenvector, Eigenvalue, Hessian Matrix, Gradient
 #### 67. What is an (Intelligent) Agent?
 #### 68. What is Q-Learning?
 #### 69. Define Markov Chain and Markov Process
-#### 70. Explain how K-means clustering alorithm works, Why is it so popular?
+#### 70. Explain how K-means clustering algorithm works, Why is it so popular?
-#### 71. How Hierchial clustering algorithm works?
+#### 71. How Hierchical clustering algorithm works?
 #### 72. What is Discriminant Analysis?
 #### 73. What is Multivariate Analysis?
 #### 74. What is the Rank of a matrix?
-#### 75. How does Balanced Iterative Reducing and Clustering using Hierarchies(BIRCH) algorithm work?
+#### 75. How does Balanced Iterative Reducing and Clustering using Hierarchies (BIRCH) algorithm work?
 #### 76. What is a Mixture Model?
 #### 77. How does Machine Learning modeling fare against old-school mathematical modeling such as modeling a real-world system via use of differential equations?
 #### 78. How to pick a suitable kernel for SVM?